Deivu/Kashima/README.md

 * AFK Notifications.
 * Not Safe For Work (NSFW) commands.

-## Reporting Bugs and Suggesting Issues
+## Reporting Bugs and Suggesting Ideas
 * Go to Issues tab and click the "New Issue".
 * Select the template that goes in what you want.
 * Fill it up as much as possible then submit it.